WGH History

 mostly local disc jockey shows, with the records spun by performers such as

-Ambert Dail, Lee Alan, Herb Anderson, Roger Clark and Bob Calvert.
+Ambert Dail, Lee Alan, and Bob Calvert.

-ABC network program left on the schedule.
+ABC network programs left on the schedule.

 On